 Leading groups on each side of the gun debate have issued competing endorsements in the race for Virginia governor over the last two weeks.

 The National Rifle Association's Political Victory Fund first endorsed Republican Ed Gillespie on August 1.
-The gun rights group said Gillespie would end current Democratic Governor Terry McAuliffe's pursuit of new gun-control measures.
+The gun rights group said he would end current Democratic Gov. Terry McAuliffe's pursuit of new gun-control measures.

 Gillespie earned an "A" rating from the group as well.
 His opponent, Democrat Ralph Northam, earned an "F" rating from the NRA for "hostility toward law-abiding citizens' constitutional right to self-defense."

-The Americans for Responsible Solutions Political Action Committee took the opposite view on Tuesday when it endorsed Northam.
+The Americans for Responsible Solutions Political Action Committee took the opposite view on Tuesday when they issued their own endorsement of Northam.

 "Virginia's next governor will have an important role in combatting gun violence and advancing solutions to make communities safer and we believe Ralph Northam is exceptionally suited to take on that challenge," Kelly said in a statement.
 "Lieutenant Governor Northam understands the importance of protecting the rights of law-abiding Virginians and keeping guns out of the hands of violent felons, domestic abusers, and other dangerous people.
 Americans for Responsible Solutions PAC is proud to endorse Lieutenant Governor Northam, a leader who has the courage to stand up to the gun lobby and push for bipartisan, commonsense laws, like closing the loopholes in Virginia's background check system, that will help prevent senseless gun tragedies and make Virginia families safer."

 The NRA said on Tuesday that the gun-control group's endorsement of Northam tethers him to former president Barack Obama and former New York mayor Michael Bloomberg.